google-fu-master/RiverTournament/rules.md

     <li>Players lag or flip a coin for the first break, then alternate breaks.
 If there’s no agreement, lagging is the default.</li>
     <li>Magic Racks are fine if both players agree; otherwise, triangle by default.</li>
     <li>Jump shots are not allowed at River, and performing jump shots may result in being banned from future River Tournaments.</li>
-    <li>No timeouts.
-If you’re unsure about a rule, ask the tournament director.</li>
+    <li>Timeouts are not allowed.
+If you’re unsure about a rule, refer to this page, or ask your opponent or another player not currently in a match.
+Bring all disagreements to the tournament director immediately.</li>
-    <li>If you need a shot watched, ask the tournament director.</li>
+    <li>If you need a shot watched, ask anyone not currently playing in a match.
+If no one is available, ask the tournament director.</li>
   </ul>
 </section>